 The purpose of the Equine Club is to educate ASU students about the history, understanding, use, and care of horses.
 We provide a safe learning environment for students with no prior experience to develop proper horsemanship skills.
 We also compete in some local and state competitions and host equine related events at ASU.
 All majors are welcome to join the Equine Club.

 For students who want to continue their leadership development while at the university.
 We are affiliated with the national FFA organization.
 Membership is open to all who are pursuing a degree in agriculture and/or were in the FFA in high school.
 The goals and purposes of the organization are to develop leadership, provide recreational and educational activities or programs, provide a service function to the Agricultural Education profession and support scholarly activity.

 Promotes leadership skills and provides opportunities for members to develop friendships with others interested in veterinary medicine.
 Membership is open to all students interested in veterinary medicine.
 The club holds regular meetings, attends seminars related to veterinary medicine, visits with practicing veterinarians, and tours veterinary schools.

-Is open to all plant science majors.
+Is open to all plant and soil science majors.
 Its purpose is to bring students together for social and professional reasons.